cdl-geneseo/geneseo-dictionary/B/Blue-Book.md

 # Blue Book

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Blue Book

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 NN: 73% of the students surveyed identified this term as the booklet used to write essays in for a test.
 F06